cm401/covid19_risk_heterogeneity_england/results_summary.md

-Results summary for *Socioeconomic and spatiotemporal heterogeneity in SARS-CoV-2 exposure and disease in England from May 2020 to February 2023*
+Results summary for *Socioeconomic and temporal heterogeneity in SARS-CoV-2 exposure and disease in England from May 2020 to February 2023*
 ================